 4.5 [4.5,5)

 Repeat problem 3, except perform a statistical analysis evaluating an association between the geometric mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, untransformed random variable.

+QUESTION 5: 11/20 points (see below for detailed comments)

 The estimated intercept: for the geometric mean of fibrinogen is 5.7068 (95% CI 5.699, 5.714).
 Reverse transforming these numbers gives an intercept of 300.896 (95% CI 298.65, 303.16).
+4 points (Minus 1 point for not specifying that the value of the Y-intercept is in the group where the value of the predictor (CRP) is zero and for not specifying the units of CRP or fibrinogen.)

 The estimated slope: for the geometric mean of fibrinogen is 0.0139 (95% CI 0.0122, 0.0157).
 Reverse transforming these numbers gives a slope of 1.0140 (95% CI 1.0122, 1.0158).
+3 points (Minus 2 points for not specifying that the percent change in fibrinogen is seen for every 1 unit increase in CRP and for not specifying the units of CRP or fibrinogen.)

 From linear regression, we have estimated that a change in CRP of 1 unit is associated with a change in fibrinogen of 1.4% (slope 1.0140).
 Our data would not be unusual if the true association between CRP and fibrinogen had a slope between 1.0122 and 1.0158.
+4 points (Minus 6 points for no detailed discussion of the methods including the use of robust SE, no point estimates or sample sizes, no units for fibrinogen or CRP, and no p-value or statement about rejecting the null hypothesis)

 See table below.
 Used previously created categories for CRP level (crp_cat).

 Repeat problem 3, except perform a statistical analysis evaluating an association between the geometric mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, log transformed random variable.
 (For the purpose of this problem in this homework, replace all observations of CRP=0 with CRP=0.5.)

+QUESTION 6: 11/20 points (see below for detailed comments)

 The estimated intercept: for the geometric mean of fibrinogen is 5.678587 (95% CI 5.6724, 5.6848).
-Reverse transforming these numbers gives an intercept of 292.5358 (95% CI 290.7315, 294.3510)
+Reverse transforming these numbers gives an intercept of 292.5358 (95% CI 290.7315, 294.3510) 4 points (Minus 1 point for not specifying that the value of the Y-intercept is in the group where the value of the predictor (CRP) is 1 mg/dL and for not specifying the units of CRP or fibrinogen.)

 The estimated slope: for the geometric mean of fibrinogen is 0.1054 (95% CI 0.0995, 0.1113).
 Reverse transforming these numbers gives a slope of 1.1111 (95% CI 1.1047, 1.1177).
+3 points (Minus 2 points for not specifying that the change in fibrinogen is seen for every 2.718-fold increase in CRP and for not specifying the units of CRP or fibrinogen.)

 From linear regression, we have estimated that a change in logCRP of 1 unit is associated with a change in fibrinogen of 11.11% (slope 1.1111).
 Our data would not be unusual if the true association between logCRP and fibrinogen had a slope between 1.1047, 1.1177.
+4 points (Minus 6 points for no detailed discussion of the methods including the use of robust SE, no point estimates or sample sizes, no units for fibrinogen or CRP, not specifying that percent change in fibrinogen is seen for a 2.718-fold increase in CRP, and no p-value or statement about rejecting the null hypothesis)

 See table below